Notan: In practice

 In contemporary art education, nōtan now refers as a practice of rough sketching, using a paintbrush, to catch the main elements of a scene.
 The practice of nōtan is different than that of shading.
 Shading aims to represent the dimensionality of an object, while nōtan represents its placement in space.

 In photography

 n-values nōtan

-The first approach to nōtan is via 2-values nōtan which is a black and white sketch.
+The first approach to nōtan is via 2-value nōtan which is a black and white sketch.
 It is done by assembling light tones under the white color, and dark tones under the black color.
 Nōtan, being an approach of structure, could technically be done with any two light and dark colors as long as they have sufficient contrast with each other.

 3-values nōtan introduces a grey that is a 50/50 mix of the white and the black.
 Some other acceptations of 2+ values nōtan can be of white, black, and other tones, not necessarily grey.

 In theory, nōtan can go up to an infinite number of grey values, rejoining then the concept of greyscale.